COVID-19 pandemic in New Caledonia

 The COVID-19 pandemic was confirmed to have reached the French overseas collectivity of New Caledonia on 18 March 2020.
 All cases are on the main island of Grand Terre and are related to travel abroad.
 On 7 May, all cases had recovered.

 On 7 September 2021, New Caledonia reported three new community cases, triggering a two-week lockdown and travel restrictions across the territory.
 By 14 September, the territory had reported two deaths while the number of active cases had risen to 821.
 In response, New Caledonian authorities imposed a night–to–dawn curfew over the territory.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.